manasyesuarthana/compliance-rag-chatbot/README.md

     ```

 3.  **Ingest a document:**
+    For security purposes, the `rag_service` is not directly exposed to the host machine for external access on `localhost:8000`.
+To ingest documents, you need to execute the `curl` command from within the `rag-engine` Docker container.

+    First, ensure your PDF document (e.g., `gdpr.pdf`) is located in the `rag_service/data` directory so it's accessible within the container at `/app/data/`.

-    Open a new terminal and use the following command to upload a PDF (e.g., `gdpr.pdf`) and teach the chatbot.
+    Then, open a new terminal and run the following commands:
     ```bash
+    # Find the container ID or name of the running rag-engine service
+    docker ps

+    # Execute the ingest command from within the rag-engine container
-    curl -X POST -F "file=@gdpr.pdf" http://localhost:8000/ingest
+    docker exec -it <rag-engine-container-id-or-name> curl -X POST -F "file=@/app/data/gdpr.pdf" http://localhost:8000/ingest
     ```
+    Replace `<rag-engine-container-id-or-name>` with the actual ID or name of your `compliance-rag-engine` container.

+    *Note: Ensure the filename in the curl command matches the PDF file placed in the `rag_service/data` directory.*

 4.  **Access the Chatbot:**
     Open your web browser and navigate to `http://localhost:8080`.
 You can now start asking questions.